woozy308/Pokemon-Test/README.md

 All credits reserved to Nintendo and the Pokemon franchise.

-Created on intelliJ in Java.
+Originally created on intelliJ in Java and rewritten in C++ using Visual Studios 2022.